 God's covenant with humans was made binding at Calvary when Jesus died.
-The commitment Christ made at the cross secured our salvation.
-In Acts 2.36 we read, "Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Messiah."
-Jesus death and resurrection clinched his victory.
-In Acts 2.31 we were also reminded, " Seeing what was to come, he spoke of the resurrection of the Messiah, that he was not abandoned to the realm of the dead, nor did his body see decay."
+The commitment Christ made at the cross secures our salvation.
+In Acts 2.36, we read, "Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Messiah."
+Jesus' death and resurrection clinch his victory.
+Acts 2.31 reminds us, " Seeing what was to come, he spoke of the resurrection of the Messiah, that he was not abandoned to the realm of the dead, nor did his body see decay."✞

-A binding covenant was often sealed in the Orient with salt, which was a very expensive but needed commodity.
-When salt was exchanged it was considered a pledge and a promise of fidelity.
-"If I come to your house," wrote Bishop Pillai, (1900-1970) of the Indian Orthodox Church "and eat with you food that has been seasoned with salt, I can never betray you or do you harm.
-Even if you commit a crime and I am asked to testify I cannot do it because I have eaten your salt."
-Bishop Pillai wrote his books "Light Through an Eastern Window" and "Orientalisms of the Bible" to explain to Western Christians the oriental customs which threw light on the stories and sayings in the Bible.✞
+Salt often seals a binding covenant in the Orient.
+It is a costly but essential commodity.
+The exchange of salt is considered a pledge and a promise of fidelity.
+"If I come to your house," writes Bishop Pillai (1900-1970) of the Indian Orthodox Church, "and eat food with you seasoned with salt, I can never betray you or do you harm.
+Even if you commit a crime and you ask me to testify, I cannot do it because I have eaten your salt."
+Bishop Pillai wrote two books, "Light Through an Eastern Window" and "Orientalisms of the Bible," to explain to Western Christians the oriental customs that throw light on the Bible's stories and sayings.✞

 The death and resurrection of Jesus must always interlace evangelism.
 Acts 2.32 reads, "God has raised this very Jesus from death, and we are all witnesses to this fact."
 Also, in Acts 2.32, Saint Luke writes, "you will not allow your faithful servant to rot in the grave."
 The Rev. Isaac Watts (1674-1748), who is credited with penning 750 Christian hymns and was the writer of the much-loved hymn "When I survey the wondrous cross," echoed this sentiment,